nathanstitt/react-braintree-fields/README.md

 class MySillyCheckoutForm extends React.PureComponent {

     function onSubmit() {
-       this.getToken({ cardholderName: 'My Order Name' }).then((payload) => {
+        // could also obtain a reference to the Braintree wrapper element and call `.tokenize()` this.getToken({ cardholderName: 'My Order Name' }).then((payload) => {
          console.log("nonce=" , payload.nonce)
        })